PurpleTree HR logo

 Employees are not automatically enrolled if:

-• They already contribute to a qualifying pension scheme (occupational pension, PRSA, or retirement annuity contract)
+• They already contribute to a qualifying pension scheme (occupational pension, PRSA with employer contributions, or retirement annuity contract)

 • They’re under 23 or over 60 years old